Royal Horse Guards: Second Boer War

 Since being made colonel of the Blues, Lord Wolseley took great care to ask the Queen permission to send a squadron from each of the three Household regiments to South Africa.
 In total 35,000 men left, a corps, trained at Aldershot in summer 1899 making it a foregone conclusion, they thought of a quick victory.
 Many of the leading officers were aristocrats.
-The Tugela River posed a natural boundary to the Boer Republics to the north.
+The Tugela River posed a natural boundary to the Boer republics to the north.
 Sir George White had unwisely tried to defend a line on a broad front, that was easily outflanked.
-The Boers had occupied British towns in the Cape and Natal.
+The Boers had occupied British towns in the Cape Colony and Natal.
 When Redvers Buller's expedition arrived in Cape Town Harbour in December 1899, his 30,000 troops faced a well-organized guerilla kommando of 40,000 Boer farmers.
-He appointed Lord Dundonald and Lieutenant-Colonel Burn-Murdoch as commanders of the two cavalry brigades.
+He appointed Douglas Cochrane, 12th Earl of Dundonald and Lieutenant-Colonel John Burn-Murdoch as commanders of the two cavalry brigades.
 The Blues found their horses were exhausted when they arrived off the train at Rensburg, near Colesberg.

 On 7 January 1900 while out on patrol one officer and four men were taken prisoner by a Kommando.
-On 2 February they departed Rebsburg at 2 pm for perfect cavalry veldt around the Modder River, where they encamped.
+On 2 February they departed Rensburg at 2 pm for perfect cavalry veldt around the Modder River, where they encamped.
 At 11 am on 7 February, the Household Cavalry Regiment, including Royal Horse Guards horses, exhausted from the train journey, charged the Boers at Koedoesberg, manned a fence where two troopers were wounded in action.
 The following day the Household Cavalry Regiment left came by 10.30 am with the Blues in the advance party, rifle skirmishing with the enemy.
-They remained in the advance guard of French's Cavalry Division.
-Three days later on 11 February they were brigaded with 10th Hussars and 11th Lancers under Brigadier Broadwood.
+They remained in the advance guard of Sir John French's Cavalry Division.
+Three days later on 11 February they were brigaded with 10th Royal Hussars and 11th Lancers under Brigadier Robert Broadwood.
 That morning at 3 am they had made a great "Cavalry Rush for Kimberley", using General French's swift tactics outmanoeuvring the enemy to arrive at Ramdan.
 On 17 February the regiment lost twenty horses from heat exhaustion.
 At the Battle of Ostfontein Lord Roberts could report "The fighting was practically confined to the Cavalry Division, which as usual did exceedingly well."